Travel guide

 Management One QR and balance Multiple QRs and balances

 Practical rule: if you're going to more than one -stan, the multi-country pack almost always pays off.
-If your trip is "direct flight to Tashkent, two weeks in Uzbekistan and back," go for the individual eSIM for that country.
-And if your route extends to other Asian countries outside the region, you might be interested in a broader plan: compare it with our eSIM for multiple countries.
+If your trip is "direct flight to Tashkent, two weeks in Uzbekistan, and back," then go for an individual eSIM for that country.
+And if the doubt is between buying this pack or simply activating your Spanish operator's roaming when crossing borders, check the math in eSIM vs. roaming: in this region, the cost difference is usually significant.

-Traveler checking phone with Central Asia eSIM in front of Registan in Samarkand
+Traveler checking phone with Central Asia eSIM in front of the Registan of Samarkand

 Real coverage and local operators

-The eSIM relies on national operators in each country, so the coverage is the same as a local would have.
-In capitals and large cities, you'll be fine; in the countryside and mountains, the signal drops, as it would for anyone.
+The eSIM relies on national operators in each country, so the coverage is the same as what a local would get.
+In capitals and large cities, you'll have plenty; in the countryside and mountains, the signal drops, as it would for anyone.

 • Kazakhstan (capital Astana): good 4G in Almaty and Astana via Beeline, Kcell, and Tele2.
-The country is huge, so there will be stretches without signal in the steppe.
+The country is enormous, so there will be stretches without signal in the steppe.

 • Uzbekistan (capital Tashkent): decent coverage in Tashkent, Samarkand, and Bukhara with Ucell, Beeline, and Uzmobile.

-• Kyrgyzstan (capital Bishkek): good in Bishkek and Osh with Beeline, MegaCom, and O!; in the Song-Köl or Ala-Kul trekking, practically nothing.
+• Kyrgyzstan (capital Bishkek): good in Bishkek and Osh with Beeline, MegaCom, and O!; practically nothing when trekking in Song-Köl or Ala-Kul.

 • Tajikistan (capital Dushanbe): coverage is the weakest in the region, especially on the Pamir Highway.
 Download maps beforehand.

-Real tip: In Central Asia, connectivity is not your problem in cities, but in the mountains.
+Real advice: In Central Asia, connectivity is not your problem in cities, but in the mountains.
 Download offline maps (Google Maps or Maps.me) and only use data when you have signal again.
-The eSIM for digital nomads in Asia follows the same logic.
+With this discipline, you'll have plenty of gigabytes: here are more tips for saving data on a trip.

 How much data you need for the region